MikaelElkiaer/nvim-config/README.md

 # Neovim Config

-My personal Neovim config.
+My personal Neovim config based on https://github.com/LazyVim/starter.

-Originally forked from https://github.com/LunarVim/nvim-basic-ide, but has now diverged quite a bit.

 It has mainly been configured for software development, focusing on: